chaosinfernohq/marker_motion/README.md

 The `MarkerMotion` widget keeps track of marker positions between state changes.
-When a marker's position changes, it smoothly animates from the old position to the new position using either Flutter's animation system or a timer based animation.
+When a marker's position changes, it smoothly animates from the old position to the new position using either an animation controller or a timer based animation.

-Both of the implementations are stateful widgets that use a builder pattern, allowing you to build your Google Map widget with the updated marker positions in the builder.

 ## Customization